Multivariate Sensitivity Analysis of Electric Machine Efficiency Maps and Profiles Under Design Uncertainty

 During the design phase, efficiency maps and profiles are commonly estimated with the help of simulation models, ranging from relatively simple \glspl{ecm} to detailed \gls{cad} models solved with advanced numerical techniques.
 However, irrespective of resolution capability and approximation accuracy, simulation models are simplified and idealized representations of real-world devices.
 As such, they do not account for modeling inaccuracies, manufacturing tolerances, material imperfections, or other factors that may arise during the design, fabrication or operation of an electric machine.
 Taking these uncertainties into consideration and assessing their impact upon crucial \glspl{qoi} like efficiency is a significant design challenge.

 To that end, \gls{uq} studies are nowadays an important part of model-based electric machine design processes~\cite{ramarotafika2012stochastic, fratila2013stochastic, clenet2013uncertainty, offermann2015uncertainty, bontinck2015response, belahcen2015uncertainty, liu2015study, galetzka2019multilevel, beltran2020uncertainty, lei2020robust, yang2022computationally, liu2022permanent, liang2024sensitivity, partovizadeh2025fourier}.
-One particularly important study is \gls{gsa}, which allows to quantitatively attribute the uncertainty observed in a \gls{qoi} to the uncertain design parameters~\cite{saltelli2004sensitivity, saltelli2008global}. \gls{gsa} results can guide design changes and adjustments, for example, by fixing non-influential parameters and concentrating design efforts on the parameters mainly responsible for \gls{qoi} variations.
+One particularly important study is \gls{gsa}, which allows to quantitatively attribute the uncertainty observed in a \gls{qoi} to the uncertain design parameters~\cite{saltelli2008global, razavi2021future}. \gls{gsa} results can guide design changes and adjustments, for example, by fixing non-influential parameters and concentrating design efforts on the parameters mainly responsible for \gls{qoi} variations.
 Sobol' \gls{gsa} is a popular variance-based approach, which quantifies the impact of the uncertain parameters and their combinations upon the \gls{qoi}'s variability in the form of numerical values known as Sobol' indices~\cite{sobol2001global}.
 However, Sobol' \gls{gsa} concerns scalar \glspl{qoi} only, hence, it is not suitable for multivariate \glspl{qoi} like electric machine efficiency maps and profiles.
-In such cases, Sobol' \gls{gsa} can in principle be applied elementwise, yielding one Sobol' index per \gls{qoi}-component.
-However, this approach runs into problems.
-First, the number of \gls{qoi}-components might render this elementwise application computationally demanding, if not prohibitive.
-Second, it often leads to redundant or difficult to interpret results~\cite{lamboni2009multivariate, lamboni2011multivariate}.